Best Botswana Safari Ideas

 - Do you have time to go to two or three different camps to enjoy water and land safari activities?

 The wet season in Botswana is from December to March when the animals spread out over the northern plains and Kalahari Desert.
 It’s followed by the dry winter with warm sunny days.
-As winter progresses, and the land dries out, the animals migrate north to the Chobe National Park and north-west into the Okavango Delta in search of fresh water.
+As winter progresses, and the land dries out, the animals migrate north to the Chobe National Park and north-west into the Okavango Delta in search of fresh water sources.
 Typically Botswana’s peak season is from July to October, the second half of the dry season.
 This is when the Okavango Delta is in full flood and the animals have amassed in the Delta, around the Savute marsh or the rivers of Chobe, Linyanti and Kwando.

 If you are contemplating a Botswana safari in peak season, please book as far in advance as possible.
 This will enable us to book the best lodges for you.

-Various Styles of Botswana Safaris
+Various Styles of Botswana Safari

 The type of safari experience is also important.
-You can either travel from camp to camp by light safari aircraft or take a mobile safari.
+You can travel from camp to camp by light safari aircraft or take a mobile safari.